Bird migratory patterns changing with the climate

 Changes were also most apparent in the western flyway, where the largest number of species migrate the shortest distances.
 The authors suggest this could reflect their ability to respond to altered resource availability more quickly than species that migrate over long distances.

 In autumn the migration shifts were more variable, which surprised lead author Kyle Horton, from Colorado State University, although migration tends to be more difficult to discern during those months when there is no competition for mates.

 “In the spring, we see bursts of migrants, moving at a fairly rapid pace, ultimately to reach the breeding grounds,” he explains.
 “However, during the fall, there’s not as much pressure to reach the wintering grounds, and migration tends to move at a slower, more punctuated pace.”

 The altered flight patterns don’t necessarily mean the migrating birds are keeping up with climate change though, he adds, as even subtle shifts in resources could impact the health of migratory birds.

-Next, they plan to include Alaska in analyses as climate change is having more serious impacts there – already, migratory bird populations have been in free fall there due to habitat degradation, over-exploitation and poaching.
+Next, they plan to include Alaska in analyses, where climate change is having more serious impacts – already, migratory bird populations have been in free fall there due to habitat degradation, over-exploitation and poaching.